The Double Pledging Crisis: Three Cases, One Structural Failure

 |---|---|

 The collapse was not without warning signs — in retrospect.
 Two independent directors resigned within months of appointment.
-The company's net assets stood at just $20 million against a $3 billion book — a 0.66% equity ratio that no regulated bank could legally operate at.
-In June 2025, the UK National Crime Agency froze $230 million in properties linked to Saifuzzaman Chowdhury, a Bangladeshi former minister and MFS borrower, on suspicion of money laundering.
+The company's net assets stood at just £15.9 million against a £2.4 billion book — a 0.66% equity ratio that no regulated bank could legally operate at.
+In June 2025, the UK National Crime Agency froze £185 million in properties linked to Saifuzzaman Chowdhury, a Bangladeshi former minister and MFS borrower, on suspicion of money laundering.
 Despite all of this, no warehouse lender acted until Barclays detected anomalies in January 2026 and froze accounts.
+Atlas SP Partners, Apollo's affiliate, subsequently put two warehouses into default and confirmed it was "pursuing all legal avenues to maximise recoveries."

 The Common Thread